Stable Khovanov homology and Volume: Background

 \subsection{The colored Jones polynomials and the Temperley-Lieb algebra}

-Fix $n$.
-The $n$ Temperley-Lieb algebra, denoted by $TL_n$, is the $\mathbb{C}$-vector space of properly embedded tangle and link diagrams in a disk $D^2$ viewed as a square, with $n$ marked points on the top boundary and the bottom boundary, considered up to isotopy rel the boundary, and the Kauffman bracket skein relations: \begin{itemize} \item $\kbsrc = A \ \kbsrh + A^{-1} \ \kbsrv$, and \item \ \ \circle{15pt} $= -A^2 - A^{-2}$. \end{itemize} We will also refer to an element in $TL_n$ as a \textit{skein element}.
+Fix $n\geq 1$.
+The $n$ Temperley-Lieb algebra, denoted by $TL_n$, is the $\mathbb{C}$-vector space generated by properly embedded tangle and link diagrams in a disk $D^2$ viewed as a square, with $n$ marked points on the top boundary and the bottom boundary.
+The diagrams are considered up to isotopy rel the boundary and the Kauffman bracket skein relations:

-The natural multiplication operation $T_1 \cdot T_2$ between two skein elements $T_1$ and $T_2$ in $TL_n$ identifies the $n$ points on the bottom boundary of the $T_1$ with $n$ points on the top boundary of $T_2$.
+We refer to an element in $TL_n$ as a \textit{skein element}.
+The natural multiplication operation $T_1 \cdot T_2$ between two skein elements $T_1$ and $T_2$ in $TL_n$ identifies the $n$ points on the bottom boundary of $T_1$ with $n$ points on the top boundary of $T_2$, and turns $TL_n$ into an algebra generated by $\{e_i(n)\}_{i=1}^{n-1}$:

-The $n$ Jones-Wenzl projector is the element in $TL_n$ uniquely defined by the following properties.
+The $n$ Jones-Wenzl projector is an element in $TL_n$ defined as follows.